hauke96/the-green-spot/content/posts/iceland-2018-report-4/index.en.md

 {{< imgScale "IMG_20180809_125052_1600.jpg" "Half truck half bus.
 The ride in it was quite fun."
 "500x" >}}

-In Reykjavík we went the same route as three weeks earlier from the BSI to the inner city.
+In Reykjavík we went the same route as three weeks earlier from the BSÍ to the inner city.
 At a Bonus supermarket we bought some licorice and Icelandic fish jerky.

 Finally - as it should be for real tourists - we went to several souvenier shops and noticed that all the shops sell the same stuff and none of them is significantly cheaper than the others.